Shaista005/Shaista005/README.md

 - 👋 Hi, I’m Shaista Ali
-- 👀 I’m interested in Software Testing
+- 👀 I’m interested in Software Testing and Product Management
-- 🌱 I’m currently learning Testing in Blockchain Tech
+- 🌱 I’m intrested in working on Domanis such as Healthcare , Finance and Blockchain
-- 💞️ I’m looking to collaborate on Blockchain Technologies
+- 💞️ I’m looking to collaborate on Testing Management
 - 📫 How to reach me shaista005@gmail.com

 <!---